cjiang18/stochastic-delay-differential-equation/README.tex.md

 We use the same mapping to reduce our infinite dimensional object to one dimension with finite states as what we have done in Ulam's method.

+# Another Two Equations

+Apart from the Logistic equation, the same scripts were also rwr